How is the solvency of insurers (and reinsurers where relevant) supervised?

-The solvency of Insurers, Indian reinsurers, Branch Offices of Foreign Reinsurers and service companies representing Syndicates of Lloyd’s India is required to be calculated in accordance with the applicable regulations issued by the IRDAI.
+The solvency of insurers, Indian reinsurers, Branch Offices of Foreign Reinsurers and syndicates of reinsurers operating through service companies set up under the Lloyd’s India branch is required to be calculated in accordance with the applicable regulations issued by the IRDAI.
 The respective entities are required to file a periodical statement of solvency with the IRDAI in accordance with the format prescribed under the applicable regulations.

 Licensed insurers are required to maintain a separate insurance fund for each class of business they carry out.
 This applies to both Singapore policies as well as offshore policies.
 Life insurers must also maintain separate funds for investment-linked, participating and nonparticipating policies.

 MAS adopts a risk-based regulatory capital framework for insurers.
 The capital which an insurer is required to hold is dependent on its risk exposures (i.e. Total Risk Requirements ('TRR')) for each insurance fund and in aggregate.
 TRR is calculated in three components: C1 – insurance risks; C2 – asset portfolio risks, such as market and credit risks; and C3 – asset concentration risks.